-Reviewing current performance metrics, Purdue has an edge in two significant categories.
-The first is rebounding, where the Boilermakers have the upper hand, 40 per game to 32 per game.
-Purdue also has an advantage in scoring, 66 points per game to 58 points per game.
+Purdue has a statistical advantage in two significant areas.
+The Boilermakers have an edge in rebounding, 40 per game to 32 per game.
+In addition, Purdue has an advantage in scoring, 66 points per game to 58 points per game.

-- Andre Almeida is ranked 5th in the Big Ten in blocks.
+- D.J.
+Byrd is ranked 10th in the Big Ten in three-pointers.